rakurame96/rust-workspace/inpyjama-30-days-of-rust/README.md

 > *2 Types of Crates:** A crate can come in one of two forms:
     > - **Binary Crates:** Binary crates are programs you can compile to an executable that you can run, such as a command line program or a server.
 Each must have a function called main that defines what happens when the executable runs.
 All the crates we’ve created so far have been binary crates.
     > - **Library Crate:** Library crates don’t have a main function, and they don’t compile to an executable.
 Instead, they define functionality intended to be shared with multiple projects (for example: rand crate).

+> **Crate:** A crate is the smallest amount of code that the Rust compiler considers at a time.
+Even if you run rustc rather than cargo and pass a single source code file.
+Crates can contain modules, and the modules may be defined in other files that get compiled with the crate.

 > **Package:** A package is a bundle of one or more crates that provides a set of functionality.
 A package contains a Cargo.toml file that describes how to build those crates. **Crate** itself is a package, that contains the binary crate for the command line tool you’ve been using to build your code.

 > **Modules:** Modules let us organize code within a crate for readability and easy reuse.
 Modules also allow us to control the privacy of items because code within a module is private by default.
 Private items are internal implementation details not available for outside use.
 We can choose to make modules and the items within them public, which exposes them to allow external code to use and depend on them